tensorlayer/TensorLayer/README.md

 # TensorLayer: Deep learning library for Tensorflow.

 TensorLayer is a transparent deep learning library built on the top of *[Google Tensorflow](https://www.tensorflow.org)*.
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
-TensorLayer is easy to be extended and modified, suitable for both machine learning researches and applications.
+TensorLayer is easy to extended and modified, suitable for both machine learning researches and applications.
 Welcome contribution!

 TensorLayer features include: